The civil and forensic cross-border ministerial agreements with NSW are out of date as they refer to the repealed 1986 Mental Health Act.

-The civil agreement does not apply to forensic or security patients.
+The civil cross-border ministerial agreement does not apply to forensic or security patients.

-The civil agreement refers to the provisions of the repealed Mental Health Act 1986 (Vic), but the Mental Health Act 2014 (Vic) deems the civil agreement to be made under the 2014 Act.
+The civil agreement refers to the provisions of the repealed Mental Health Act 1986 (Vic), however the Mental Health Act 2014 (Vic) deems the civil agreement to be made under the 2014 Act.

-The forensic agreement refers to the provisions of the repealed Mental Health Act 1986 (Vic) and the Mental Health Act 1990 (NSW).
+The forensic cross-border ministerial agreement refers to the provisions of the repealed Mental Health Act 1986 (Vic) and the Mental Health Act 1990 (NSW).

 Transition provisions in both the Mental Health Act 2014 (Vic) and the Mental Health Act 2007 (NSW) preserve the currency of the forensic agreement.

-The forensic agreement provides for the apprehension and return of forensic, security and certain other patients who are absent without leave in either NSW or Victoria.
+The forensic cross-border ministerial agreement provides for the apprehension and return of forensic, security and certain other patients who are absent without leave in either NSW or Victoria.

 Albury Wodonga Health - Mental Health Memorandum of Understanding